mahrusj2828/apcsa-freedom-project/tool/learning-log.md

 * Learned how to dim the background using `ColorRect` to apply a semi-transparent color
 * Going to try to learn how to add depth to the background

+### 12/1/24
+* Learned how to use depth to certaib backgrounds using `ParallaxLayer` nodes and set different `motion_scale` values for each `ParallaxLayer`
+* Learned how to make shadows using `Light2D` and `LightOccluder2D` and added a texture to create a light source
+* Going to try to learn how to make the screen shake when a certain action happens

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc